zeroasterisk/wordiverse/lib/tourney/README.md

 ## Overview

 * Application
+ * API -> Tourney
   * TourneySchedulerSupervisor
    * TourneySchedulerWorker
     * (listens for triggers, configures needed tourney)
     * For each needed game: (Swarm.register to distribute)
      * TourneyGameSupervisor
        * TourneyGameWorker
         * TourneyAutoplayer
          * Game

 ## What the what?